Veterans Education Benefits

-Veterans and the dependents of veterans who are eligible to receive benefits will work with the Point University’s Office of Financial Aid.
+Veterans and the dependents of Veterans who are eligible to receive benefits will work with the Point University’s Financial Aid Office.

-Veteran Services is committed to providing direct assistance to you in receiving your educational benefits from the Department of Veteran Affairs.
+We are committed to providing direct assistance to you in receiving your educational benefits from the Department of Veterans Affairs.
 Although our main goal is the initiation and assured continuation of educational benefits, we are available to provide supportive services to veterans, national guardsmen, reservists, and eligible beneficiaries enrolled at Point University.

 Benefits